FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/index.md

 Lighting a scene is the process of calculating the color or shading of a pixel render to the screen based on the material properties of the surface and the light sources that are applied to that material.

-In PlayCanvas, lighting can be broadly divided up into two basic categories: dynamic lights and lightmaps.
+In OasisW, lighting can be broadly divided up into two basic categories: dynamic lights and lightmaps.

 ## Dynamic Lights